alxdc9/scp-chunk/README.md

       -c CYPHER, --cypher CYPHER
                             cypher use with from transfer see: ssh -n NBCHUNS, --nbchunks
-      								number of chunks to create
+      								number of chunks to create.
+Overrides size parameter.
       -s SIZE, --size SIZE  size of chunks to transfer.
       -r RETRIES, --retries RETRIES
                             number of times to retry transfer.